-- What is the long-term safety of fetal and infant exposure to antiretroviral therapy (ART)?
+- What is the long-term safety of fetal and infant exposure to antiretroviral (ARV) therapy (ART)?

-- What are the effects of perinatally acquired HIV infection in adolescents?
+- What are the effects of perinatally acquired HIV in adolescents?

-PHACS is funded by the NICHD Maternal and Pediatric Infectious Disease Branch, National Institute on Alcohol Abuse and Alcoholism, National Institute of Allergy and Infectious Diseases, National Institute on Deafness and Other Communication Disorders, National Institute of Dental and Craniofacial Research, National Institute on Drug Abuse, National Institute of Mental Health, National Institute of Neurological Disorders and Stroke, and the NIH Office of AIDS Research.
+PHACS is funded through a Program Project Grant (P01) by the NICHD Maternal and Pediatric Infectious Disease Branch, National Institute on Alcohol Abuse and Alcoholism, National Institute of Allergy and Infectious Diseases, National Institute on Deafness and Other Communication Disorders, National Institute of Dental and Craniofacial Research, National Institute on Drug Abuse, National Institute of Mental Health, National Institute of Neurological Disorders and Stroke, National Cancer Institute, National Heart, Lung, and Blood Institute, and the NIH Office of the Director.

 The overall goals of this network are the following:

-- Understand how HIV and its treatment affect growth and development, sexual maturation, organ function, and socialization of perinatally HIV-infected pre-adolescents, adolescents, and young adults
+- Understand how HIV and its treatment affect growth and development, sexual maturation, organ function, and socialization of pre-adolescents, adolescents, and young adults who acquired HIV perinatally

 - Acquire more definitive information on the long-term safety of ART when used during pregnancy and in newborns

 - Ensure a mechanism is in place to estimate the upper bounds of risk for children who were exposed to ART during maternal treatment to prevent perinatal HIV transmission